gtolle/rest_client/README.md

                                     json::encode(&object).as_slice(),
                                     "application/json").unwrap());

+    // PUT and PATCH are supported as well, just like POST.

-    // You can delete a resource as well.
-It's just a DELETE.
+    // You can delete a resource with a simple DELETE. delete_with_params works too.

     println!("{}", RestClient::delete("http://example.com/resource").unwrap());